rija1/druponrinpoche/wp-content/plugins/ultimate-member/readme.txt

 Ultimate Member has a range of extensions that allow you to extend the power of the plugin.
 You can purchase all of these extensions at a significant discount with our [All Access Pass](https://ultimatemember.com/pricing/) or you can purchase extensions individually.

+* [User Notes](https://ultimatemember.com/extensions/user-notes/) - Allow users to create public and private notes from their profile
+* [Profile Tabs](https://ultimatemember.com/extensions/profile-tabs/) - Allow to add the custom tabs to profiles
 * [User Locations](https://ultimatemember.com/extensions/user-locations/) - Allow to display users on a map on the member directory page and allow users to add their location via their profile
 * [Unsplash](https://ultimatemember.com/extensions/unsplash/) - Allow users to select a profile cover photo from [Unsplash](https://unsplash.com/) from their profile
 * [User Bookmarks](https://ultimatemember.com/extensions/user-bookmarks/) - Allow users to bookmark content from your website
 * [User Photos](https://ultimatemember.com/extensions/user-photos/) - Allow users to upload photos to their profile
 * [Groups](https://ultimatemember.com/extensions/groups/) - Allow users to create and join groups around shared topics, interests etc.
 * [Private Content](https://ultimatemember.com/extensions/private-content/) - Display private content to logged in users that only they can access
-* [Instagram](https://ultimatemember.com/extensions/instagram/) - Allow users to show their Instagram photos on their profile
 * [User Tags](https://ultimatemember.com/extensions/user-tags/) - Lets you add a user tag system to your website
 * [Social Activity](https://ultimatemember.com/extensions/social-activity/) - Let users create public wall posts & see the activity of other users
 * [WooCommerce](https://ultimatemember.com/extensions/woocommerce/) - Allow you to integrate WooCommerce with Ultimate Member